 Do you fall into any of the above categories, and are you unhappy with your journal’s current website design?

-A shared frustration that we’ve heard from many editors is that they don’t have the time or budget to maintain a modern journal website, so they settle for a mediocre one.
-At Scholastica, we believe that all journals should be able to have a beautiful, user-friendly, and functional website - so we started working on a solution.
-In the coming months, Scholastica will launch a journal website template as part of Scholastica Open Access Publishing, which journals will be able to customize to meet their publication needs.
+A shared frustration that we’ve heard from many journal publishers is that they don’t have the resources to maintain modern journal websites, so they settle for mediocre ones.
+At Scholastica, we believe that all journals should be able to have a beautiful, user-friendly, and functional website - so we developed a website template to make that possible.
+Scholastica’s open access publishing platform now features a journal website templatethat journals can customize to meet their publication needs.